OneGeology/documentation/docs/portal.rst

    ERML layer analysis tab highlighted

+The initial view shows the top level filters, "Filter by commodity" and "Filter by mineral occurence type".

 .. figure:: images/ERML3.JPG
    :width: 400
    :alt: ERML Analysis tab detail

    ERML Analysis tab detail

+If we select "Filter by commodity" we will see a search bar and heirarchical nested ERML vocablary, starting at "*Produced commodity*"

+The values for commodity and mineral occurence type options are taken from the `CGI EarthResourceML-Lite - version 2.0.1 controlled vocabulary <http://resource.geosciml.org/vocabulary/earthresourceml/2016/>`_.

+In the below figure example, we have expanded the commodity view options by clicking on the arrow to the left of the text ‘*Produced Commodity*’ then ‘*Metal*’ then ‘*Base metal*’.
+We can continue to expand the hierarchy until we reach a term we would like to query.
+In this case "Copper".
+Select the term you would like to query by clicking on the checkbox on the terms left.

 .. figure:: images/ERML4.JPG
    :width: 600